Tiger Woods PGA Tour 2005

 Tiger Woods PGA Tour 2005 is a sports video game developed by EA Redwood Shores for the GameCube, Xbox and PlayStation 2 versions, Headgate Studios for the Microsoft Windows and Mac OS X versions, Sensory Sweep Studios for the Nintendo DS version and EA Canada's Team Fusion division for the PlayStation Portable version and published by EA Sports for GameCube, Microsoft Windows, Xbox, PlayStation 2, Nintendo DS, PlayStation Portable and Mac OS X. An N-Gage version was planned but never released.
+The game was the first in the series to feature Xbox Live Multiplayer, but only in North America.
+EA shut down the servers some time before August 1, 2007.

+The DS and PSP versions were released as Tiger Woods PGA Tour, omitting the year from the title (likely as they were released later than the other versions).
+The full title was, however, printed on the DS version's cartridge.

 Reception

 Tiger Woods PGA Tour 2005 received "generally favorable" reviews on all platforms except the PC version, which received "universal acclaim" and the DS version, which received "mixed or average" reviews, according to video game review aggregator Metacritic.

 During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded PGA Tour 2005 with "Computer Sports Game of the Year".